Dragon Oil

-Dragon Oil Holdings LLC is an independent international oil and gas exploration, development and production business.
+Dragon Oil Holdings LLC is an international oil and gas exploration, development and production business.
 It is based and registered in Dubai and its operations are primarily located in Turkmenistan.
 The company was listed on the Irish Stock Exchange until it was acquired by the Emirates National Oil Company (ENOC).
 It is now a wholly owned upstream subsidiary of the ENOC-Group.